 United Way is creating a strong, inclusive community connecting people of all ages to supports for their personal wellbeing – from addiction and mental health supports to helping seniors live independently.

-United Way of Sarnia-Lambton volunteer Board of Directors has announced the 2023 campaign achievement of $1,472,000.
+Thank you Sarnia-Lambton for helping us reach 100% of our 2024 Goal.
+The United Way of Sarnia-Lambton volunteer Board of Directors has announced the 2024 campaign achievement of $1,489,558.
 Thank you to all our volunteers and donors who made this campaign such a success.

-Poverty to Possibility – approximately 47% of available funding
+Poverty to Possibility – 47% of available funding

-Healthy People, Strong Communities – approximately 23% of available funding
+Healthy People, Strong Communities – 23% of available funding

-All That Kids Can Be – approximately 30% of available funding
+All That Kids Can Be – 30% of available funding

 For further information, please contact: